-- KONE's business is capital light and labor-intensive in nature, particularly in services.
-On the new equipment side, we cooperate with many component suppliers.
-As a result, the level of tangible and intangible assets is relatively low in the business. - Capital expenditure on leases consists mainly of maintenance vehicles and office and warehouse facilities. - Capital expenditure is mainly related to R&D, IT, manufacturing and service operations. - KONE's acquisitions in 2022 primarily consisted of small maintenance companies in EMEA region.
+- KONE's business is capital light and labor-intensive in nature, particularly in Service.
+On the New Building Solutions side, we cooperate with many component suppliers.
+As a result, the level of tangible and intangible assets is relatively low in the business. - Capital expenditure on leases consists mainly of maintenance vehicles and office and warehouse facilities. - Capital expenditure is mainly related to R&D, IT, manufacturing, and service operations. - KONE's acquisitions in 2023 predominantly consisted of service-related acquisitions in Europe.
+Additionally, KONE acquired a distributor in the Middle East.

-KONE's capital expenditure 1.9% of sales in 2022
+KONE's capital expenditure 2.9% of sales in 2023

-4.1 ACQUISITIONS AND DISPOSALS
+4.1 Acquisitions and divestments